HNC has been archived.

 At our company

-• Create and separate namespaces for each product
+• Create and separate namespaces for each product.

-• Delegating Namespace Administration to Developers
+• Delegating Namespace management privileges to developers

 • At the SIG Auth meeting held on February 26, 2025, it was officially decided to archive the HNC project.